The Sphinx Public Data Release: Forward Modelling High-Redshift JWST Observations with Cosmological Radiation Hydrodynamics Simulations: Results

 \subsubsection{UV spectral slopes}

-Because the UV spectral slope, $\beta$, depends on both age and metallicity of the underlying stellar population as well as the dust content in galaxies, it is a sensitive tracer to the SFH of a galaxy.
+Prior to JWST, UV spectral slope, $\beta$, represented one of the few diagnostics available that could be directly measured from observations \citep[e.g.][]{Dunlop2012,Finkelstein2012,Bouwens2014,Wilkins2016a,Bhatawdekar2021}.
+Because $\beta$ depends on both age and metallicity of the underlying stellar population as well as the dust content in galaxies, it traces the recent SFH of a galaxy.
 Particular emphasis is placed on finding galaxies with extremely blue UV slopes, which would be indicative of very metal-poor or even metal-free stellar populations \citep[e.g.][]{Topping2022}.
 In principle, $\beta$ can be measured for large samples of galaxies from photometry, making it one of the primary constraints from early JWST data.

 Using both the photometry and spectra in \spdrone, in Figure~\ref{fig:bsbp} we show $\beta$ measured from the photometry for each \sphinx{} galaxy along each sight line versus the true continuum slope along that direction (i.e. the stellar $+$ nebular continuum attenuated by dust).
 In general, most of the points fall close to the one-to-one relation (dashed black line) and the median absolute difference is 0.12 with a bias such that photometrically measured $\beta$ is bluer than that from the spectra.
-The origin of this discrepancy is the emission lines which have been removed from the spectra but not from the photometry.
-This bias can partially be removed with SED fitting codes that model UV emission lines.
-There are a few points that scatter above the one-to-one relation and this is likely due to the fact that the transmission curves are not perfectly uniform.
-This bias can once again be removed with SED fitting and an accurate photometric redshift.
-Nevertheless, naive measurements of $\beta$ that do not correct for UV emission lines can exhibit a typical bias of 0.12.
+There are two effects that can cause this behaviour.
+Emission lines are present in the observed photometry and can thus bias the beta measurement.
+To assess the importance of emission lines, we have generated the photometry for each galaxy without emission lines and fit the UV slope.
+In doing this, we find that the median absolute difference drops to 0.08 and thus emission lines are not the dominant source of error.
+The remaining and dominant source of error is thus due to the shape of the filter response curves.
+Both biases can partially be removed with SED fitting codes.
+Nevertheless, naive measurements of $\beta$ that do not correct for these effects can exhibit a typical bias of 0.12.
 Our measurement was made for galaxies using all of the wide and medium band filters on NIRCam and results may be different for different subsets of filters.
+We have also tested using only the wide filters and find similar results.
 Furthermore, we have assumed an IGM that fully attenuates Ly$\alpha$ and the bias may be stronger for Ly$\alpha$-emitting galaxies that live in ionized bubbles.